30.07.2017 South Sudan: the diaspora of objects and the future of traditionBy John Ryle • Rift Valley Institute • 30 July 2017 • 1,264 words

 Atem el-Fatih, from the Ministry of Culture, a folklorist who leads the Likikiri cultural collective, mentioned another collection, a cultural gallery maintained by a Madi chief in his house in Loa, a settlement on the Nimule road between Juba to Uganda.
 Attacks on vehicles and communities on the Nimule road are frequent now.
 When Atem last passed that way, he told us—on his way from Juba by bus—he saw that the chief’s house had been abandoned, the door left hanging open, the objects within at the mercy of thieves and rain.

 Finally, there is the dang, the ceremonial rod of the Nuer prophet Ngungdeng.
 This was returned to South Sudan shortly before independence by the historian Douglas Johnson—who was also among the participants in the Durham meeting.
 The tumultuous reception given to the dang on its arrival at Juba airport in 2009 was striking evidence of the enduring symbolic power of ritual objects and the importance of prophecy among the Nuer—where prophets still play a part both in mobilization for war and in making peace.
 When last seen, Ngungdeng’s dang was in the hands of Riek Machar, a Nuer leader who was formerly Vice-President of the country, and is now head of the rebel SPLM-IO (Sudan People’s Liberation Movement in Opposition).
 Last year Riek was forced to flee the country for the second time; he is currently an exile in South Africa.
-The whereabouts of the dang are a mystery.
+The whereabouts of the dang are unknown.

 In these circumstances no one—least of all those South Sudanese who spoke at the meeting—is advocating the return to South Sudan of cultural objects now held in European museums.
 But is it possible that greater knowledge of them might usefully inform the country’s interrupted process of nation-building?
 If reproductions and representations of these venerable objects were more widely available, could they be used to promote discussion of the history they are part of, bringing an understanding of South Sudan’s past to bear on its present?
 And could the custodians of memory—the chiefs and elders of the communities where these articles were made—cast further light on their historical significance?
 The Durham meeting—organised by an anthropologist, Zoe Cormack—is the first of several planned over the next two years, where these and other questions will be pursued.